Are you ready to get married, but confused about if you guys are good to go maybe due to your blood group or genotype? Then, this is for you.

 Your genotype is your complete heritable genetic identity; It is your collection of genes.
-These genes’ DNA is used to make protein which forms your entire body.
+These genes’ DNA is used to make a protein that forms your entire body.

-Examples of genotype are the genes responsible for:
+Examples of genotypes are the genes responsible for:

 This is why a short man or Lady would be looking for a tall partner to marry to see if they can change that.

-The genotype is the reason why if a person has Breast cancer, or Diabetes, or Asthma, etc, the person’s child is also likely to have it if they inherit those particular set of genes responsible for it.
+The genotype is the reason why if a person has Breast cancer, Diabetes, Asthma, etc, the person’s child is also likely to have it if they inherit those particular sets of genes responsible for it.